 We've only scratched the surface in talking about how talented the children of Oceanport are.
-Sure, you might have enjoyed Ms. Siegel's chorus singing "All You Need is Love" and "Seize the Day," but have you seen Mrs. Ruggeri's band students take first overall at Music Showcase Festival?
+Sure, you might have enjoyed Ms. Siegel's chorus singing "" and "," but have you seen at Music Showcase Festival?

 Well, even if you've taken in all our site has to offer, there's more to come.
 Mrs. Ruggeri's band welcomed a special guest last week when composer Patrick Burns came to lead them through three pieces he wrote specially for the group, and I shot footage of the entire session.
 I've been editing it together, and it should be on the site shortly.

 As always, if you've got a news tip, want to get involved, or just want to say hello, I'm easily e-mailable at Greg.Kulaga@patch.com.
 Have a great start to your week!